nvarg/School/COMP333/project1/README.md

 # Parallel Tasks

-## What's this?

-This is an analysis of OpenMP and Java 8 methods of executing loops in parallel.
-The included scripts will compile and execute benchmarks for the Groff document to read.

 ## benchmark_blerp.sh

 It compiles the Bilinear Interpolation algorithm and benchmarks it using different OpenMP scheduling.
 It scales an image by 10000% for each test.
 It outputs Groff code to doc/BLERP_C_BENCHMARK.mom.